Design and Heritage in Today’s Cities

 Heritage is often portrayed as anti-development, and you don’t have to look too hard to find examples of heritage listing being used as a form of development control.

-However, as we have seen heritage places listed or unlisted are not always conserved.
+Yet as we have seen heritage places, listed or unlisted, are not always conserved.

 Preservation and progress frequently collide.